MicrosoftDocs/security/operations/siem-workspace.md

 For a single tenant, there are two ways Microsoft Sentinel workspaces can be configured:

-- Single tenant with a single Microsoft Sentinel workspace.
+- Single tenant with a single Log Analytics workspace.
 In this case, the workspace becomes the central repository for logs across all resources within the tenant.

     - Advantages: